maevegi/extinction-maeveg-russellh/README.md

 ### Other

 - `DESCRIPTION` a metadata file for the repository.
 It's main purpose here is as a place to list any additional R packages/libraries needed for any of the `.Rmd` files to run.
 In this case, we are using new libraries, including jsonlite and httr.
+- '.gitignore' has files that we do not want to commit to this github repository as they are too large.